dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 ### Best practices

-1. Implement tests that cover all code paths, including Acces Violation.
+1. Implement tests that cover all code paths, including Acces Violations.
-2. Run tests for all hardware acceleration scenarios, use the existing env vars to do that.
+2. Run tests for all hardware acceleration scenarios, use the existing environment variables to do that.
 3. Implement benchmarks that mimic real life scenarios, do not increase the complexity of your code when it's not beneficial for your end users.
 4. Prefer managed references over unsafe pointers to avoid pinning and safety issues.
 5. Use `ref MemoryMarshal.GetReference(span)` instead `ref span[0]` and `ref MemoryMarshal.GetArrayDataReference(array)` instead `ref array[0]` to handle empty buffers correctly.